 - Three or above represented ‘threat’ and required the clinician to think about referral to a hospital or regular monitoring

-- Five or above indicated a patient should be ‘referred’ and required urgent medical review in an acute setting
+- Five or above indicated a patient should be ‘referred’ and required urgent medical review in a hospital setting

 - Seven or above was considered ‘severe’, leading to an emergency medical review and continuous monitoring

 As well as promoting the use of NEWS in hospital, the West of England AHSN is promoting its use in out-of-hospital settings including GP practices, the ambulance service, community care and out-of-hours care, with the aim of using the same scoring system in all organisations across the health system.
 It is hoped that this will improve outcomes for patients, as those who are most seriously ill should be identified promptly and receive treatment quickly.